Waka Waka (This Time for Africa): Live performances

 Shakira performed "Waka Waka (This Time for Africa)" at the 2010 FIFA World Cup opening ceremony on 10 June at the Orlando Stadium in Johannesburg, South Africa.
 The song was preceded by performances of her past singles "Hips Don't Lie" and "She Wolf".
 Freshlyground also appeared on the stage and Mahola sang her verse of the song.
 Numerous African dancers and musicians accompanied Shakira during the performance.
 For the performances, Shakira was dressed in a black and white zebra-print jumpsuit coupled with a silk-fringed skirt and bracelets made of brown leather and silver pearls.
 Her outfit was designed by Italian fashion designer Roberto Cavalli.
 Diane Coetzer from Billboard praised the performance and called it the "crowning moment" of the concert show.
 Although critical of Cavalli's costume, Los Angeles Times critic Ann Powers complimented Shakira's performance of the three songs and commended her incorporation of native dancers and musicians in the show, writing: "It was just a symbolic gesture, but a strong one in this evening-long review of pop music's journey from Africa to every corner of the earth, and back."
 Pitbull, Jennifer Lopez, and Claudia Leitte's headlining performance at the 2014 FIFA World Cup opening ceremony was negatively compared to Shakira's as fans found the former's show disappointing in comparison to the latter's.

 The song was performed for a second time by Shakira and Freshlyground at the 2010 FIFA World Cup closing ceremony on 11 July 2010.
 Shakira's costume was designed by Cavalli again and consisted of a tulle top, a silk-fringed skirt with floral motifs and a denim belt.
 The top and belt were embroidered with pearls of various colours.
 Shakira also wore leather bracelets embellished with floral silk decorations.
 Billboard critic Coetzer wrote that the performance of the song "sparked an ecstatic response" from the spectators.
 Siddharth Saxena from Times of India described the presentation as a "riot of colour, light and laser show".

 "Waka Waka (This Time for Africa)" was included on the set list of Shakira's The Sun Comes Out World Tour (2010–11) and was performed as the last song of the encore segment of the concert shows.
 During the performances, she invited fans onto the stage to dance with her as confetti "filled the entire arena".
+The song has returned to all tours Shakira has done since.

 Shakira also performed the song with Jennifer Lopez during the Super Bowl LIV halftime show in 2020.